đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 - Using

-, as we already learned - When a Ruby process is shutting down.
+Thread#kill, as we already learned - When a Ruby process is shutting down.
 As part of that shutdown, all Ractors are terminated, which set

-on each of their threads
+TERMINATE_INTERRUPT_MASKon each of their threads

 `POSTPONED_JOB_INTERRUPT_MASK`

-Still in the niche-zone, weâve got POSTPONED_JOB_INTERRUPT_MASK
+Still in the niche-zone, weâve got POSTPONED_JOB_INTERRUPT_MASK.

 This mask is used when work needs to be performed, but canât safely run in its current context.
 By making it an interrupt mask, the work can be inserted into a safe point for execution in the CRuby runtime: